 With the holidays quickly approaching and online shopping expected to hit record highs, it’s the perfect time to make sure your customers, and your bottom line, aren’t at risk.
 In fact, shipping experts like FedEx, are predicting another record-breaking year of shipments driven by eCommerce purchases.

-With the push for holiday shopping about to begin, we conducted a survey to take a closer look at trends in online shopping and how that relates to what we’re passionate about: protecting websites and their users.
+With the push for holiday shopping about to begin, we conducted a survey to take a closer look at trends in online shopping and how that relates to what we’re passionate about: website security.

 Festive decorations adorn storefronts and holiday music fills every shop; a reminder that the holiday season is upon us.
 It is a busy time of the year, full of parties, reunions with family and friends and plenty of shopping.